 What did you add?

 Have you built an underground greenhouse?
 How did it go?
-What recommendations would you have for others.
+What recommendations would you have for others?
+What did it teach you about DIY preparation?
 Comment below and help others learn.